mementum/backtrader/docs/plotting/plotting.rst

 a backtesting run or looking at what really indicators (built-in or custom) deliver with the data.

-And because everything has a human being behind it, charting the datas, indicators, operations, evolution of cash and portfolio value can help the humans to better appreciate what's going on, discard/modify/create ideas and whatever the human looking at the chart may do with the visual information.
+And because everything has a human being behind it, charting the data feeds, indicators, operations, evolution of cash and portfolio value can help the humans to better appreciate what's going on, discard/modify/create ideas and whatever the human looking at the chart may do with the visual information.